jungho/k8s-crds/website-kubebuilder/README.md

 ## Creating a Kubebuilder Project

 The benefit of Kubebuilder is that it generates lot of the scaffolding to make creating CRDs and custom controllers much, much easier.
+Kubebuilder also provides a Makefile to build, test, deploy your controller.
+If you look at the [Makefile](./Makefile), you will see that the rule `deploy` requires [kustomize](https://github.com/kubernetes-sigs/kustomize).
+Kustomize is sort of like sed in that it processes input files, transforms it and writes it to stdout.
+Install it and put it in your path.
+I have my $GOPATH/bin directory on my PATH, so i just install it by running `go get github.com/kubernetes-sigs/kustomize`

 To create a new Kubebuilder project run the following command somewhere within your GOPATH:

 ```sh
 #my GOPATH is ~/go